marcosbarbero/spring-boot-n-cloud-playground/security/oauth2-opaque-server/README.md

     - A unique token used to access protected resources
   - **Scope**
     - A Permission
-  - **JWT**
-    - JSON Web Token is a method for representing claims securely between two parties as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519)
   - **Grant type**
     - A `grant` is a method of acquiring an access token.
     - [Read more about grant types here](https://oauth.net/2/grant-types/)